Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Case Study: RSMA-enabled C-RAN

 For an outage probability of $30$\%, Fig.~\ref{fig:yRes_xSumQOS_M5_lambda_02_05_03} shows the resilience as a function of $\sum_{k\in\mathcal{K}}r_k^\mathrm{des}$, comparing the schemes.
-It is first noted that RSMA outperforms the references for all considered QoS targets, showing the superior resilience of the proposed schemes and emhasizing the idea of considering mixed criticality within such network.
-An interesting observation considering FixHI and FixME, at low values for $\sum_{k\in\mathcal{K}}r_k^\mathrm{des}$, i.e., easy to fulfill QoS demands, FixHI performs better (even close to RSMA), as the algorithm can achieve most QoS targets.
+It is first noted that RSMA outperforms the references for all considered QoS targets, showing the superior resilience of the proposed schemes and emphasizing the idea of considering mixed criticality within such network.
+At low values for $\sum_{k\in\mathcal{K}}r_k^\mathrm{des}$, i.e., easy to fulfill QoS demands, FixHI performs better than FixME (and close to RSMA), as the algorithm can achieve most QoS targets.
 Between $84$ and $\SI{112}{Mbps}$, FixME outpaces FixHI, which is reasonable since FixME is a plausible compromise between setting all criticalities to LO or HI.
 However, this scheme does not beat the RSMA performance.
 FixLO performs worst, as the majority of users' demands are unfulfilled.
-Especially in the high QoS regime, SRM performs worst, as the consideration of maximizing the sum of all rates is not sufficient in the considered system model.
+Especially in the high QoS regime, SRM performs worst, as the consideration of maximizing the sum of all rates is not sufficient in terms of QoS demands and mixed criticality.
 Thus, these results show the importance of not only considering the criticality levels of the network, but also the mixed criticality aspect.

 A similar observation can be made from Fig.~\ref{fig:yMSE_xSumQOS_MI5}, which plots $\Psi$, i.e., the MSE, over $\sum_{k\in\mathcal{K}}r_k^\mathrm{des}$.
 SRM and FixLO are not able to support the network needs, as they result in high values for $\Psi$.
 FixHI, whilst achieving excellent MSE at low QoS demands, suffers severe losses in high demand regime.
-Thereby, these simulations highlight the explicit gain of the proposed mixed criticality-enabled RSMA paradigm in terms of minimizing rate gap in networks with high QoS demand, i.e., 6G networks.
+Thereby, these simulations highlight the explicit gain of the proposed mixed criticality-enabled RSMA paradigm in terms of minimizing rate gap in networks with high QoS demand, i.e., 6G networks. \fi